- Ph.D., Applied Physiology, Georgia Institute of Technology, 2015

 - Georgia Tech (GTRIC) Travel Award, 2011

-Prior to joining Exponent, Dr. Kelly was a Graduate Research Assistant in the Cognitive Motor Control Laboratory at Georgia Institute of Technology where she completed National Institutes of Health Fellowship for Prosthetics and Orthotics Research Training.
-Her dissertation work evaluated the neurophysiology behind the motor planning process of movement in humans.
-Specifically, her focus was on developing improved models of the interaction of cognitive and motor systems for performance of skillful motor tasks, and how handedness influences cortical localization of neural networks.
-Dr. Kelly also served as a Graduate Teaching Assistant at Georgia Tech for courses in Human Performance Science.
-After graduate school, Dr. Kelly accepted academic appointments at Georgia State University and Duke TIP where she taught courses in cognitive neuroscience, neuroendocrine and endocrine mechanisms, anatomy and physiology, drugs and behavior, and medical ethics.
+Prior to joining Exponent, Dr. Kelly was a Graduate Research Assistant in the Cognitive Motor Control Laboratory at Georgia Institute of Technology where she completed a National Institutes of Health Fellowship for Prosthetics and Orthotics Research Training.
+Her research evaluated the neurophysiology behind the motor planning process of movement in humans.
+Specifically, her focus was on deepening our understanding of the interaction between cognitive and motor systems for the performance of skillful motor tasks, and how factors such as handedness influence these interactions.
+Dr. Kelly also was appointed as a Graduate Teaching Assistant at Georgia Tech for courses in Human Performance Science and as a program instructor for the Duke Talent Identification Program (Duke TIP).
+After graduate school, Dr. Kelly was a member of the Georgia State University faculty where she taught undergraduate and graduate-level courses in cognitive neuroscience, neuroendocrine and endocrine systems, anatomy and physiology, drugs and behavior, and medical ethics.